ibm-cloud-docs/account/ts-page-load.md

 Complete one or more of the following actions, as necessary:
 {: tsResolve}

 * Refresh or restart your browser.
 * Log out of the console and log in again.
 * Use the private browsing mode of your browser.
 * Clear the cookies and the cache of the browser.
 * Use a different browser.
-For more information about browsers that are supported by {{site.data.keyword.Bluemix_notm}}, see [{{site.data.keyword.Bluemix_notm}} prerequisites](/docs/overview?topic=overview-prereqs-platform).
+For the list of supported browsers, see [{{site.data.keyword.Bluemix_notm}} prerequisites](/docs/overview?topic=overview-prereqs-platform).
-  * If you installed the Cloud Foundry CLI, enter the `ibmcloud cf apps` command to see whether your app is running.
+* If you installed the Cloud Foundry CLI, enter the `ibmcloud cf apps` command to confirm that your app is running.
-  * Try again later.
-  * If the problem persists, go to the [{{site.data.keyword.Bluemix_notm}} Status page](https://cloud.ibm.com/status){: external} to check whether a service or component has an issue.
+* If the problem persists, go to the [{{site.data.keyword.Bluemix_notm}} Status page](https://cloud.ibm.com/status){: external} to check if a service or component has an issue.